jroesch/dda/resources/report.md

 - mvars, chans, light-weight threads
 -

+Our implementation has three key components:
+  - distribution, and serialization
+  - representation
+  - operations

 ## Distribution

 - must solve some basic distributed system problems
 - quote papers

-Another challenge we faced was how to coordinate between all the nodes participating in the computation.
+- SIMD approach, computations on matrices must be completely distributed Another challenge we faced was how to coordinate between all the nodes participating in the computation.
 We figured out how MPI does this through the careful coordination of environment variables and other per node system